The Force USA G9, Force USA Monster G9, is one of five all-in-one home gym and functional trainer units offered by Force USA.

 The video below shows the G12 Smith machine, which has the exact same counterbalanced Smith machine as the G9:

 …The main benefit of this is that lifters can perform movements at very light weights.
-This is something that would be very useful if you’re using the Monster G9 in a personal training studio to train pure beginners.
+This is something that would be very useful if you’re using the Force USA G9 in a personal training studio to train pure beginners.
 Similarly, it’s perfect for use in a physical therapy setting for rehab.

 Even if never need to use super light weights, there is a bonus benefit to a counterbalanced system: You don’t have to factor in the weight of the bar when calculate the total load.
 You just add up the weights of all the plates.

 Vertical Leg Press